 New content for Metro Exodus coming inExpansion Pass, which will lead us to live two new adventures that will enrich the plot.
-Caution, if you haven't completed the Metro Exodus campaign, you may run into some spoilers in the next few lines.
+Please note:, if you haven't completed the Metro Exodus campaign, you may run into some spoilers in the next few lines.

 Deep Silver and 4A Games today unveiled new details on downloadable content that is part of the Expansion Pass Metro Exodus.
 There will be two great DLCs entirely dedicated to history, which will follow brand-new adventures in the world of Metro.
 Instead of Artyom, players will have the chance to take on the role of a brand new character and one of the Spartan Rangers, the only American in the Aurora, Sam.
 Both will be available as part of the expansion pass, but can also be purchased separately.